Growing Ferns in Pots: A Comprehensive Guide

 Fertilizing Your Ferns

-When growing ferns in containers, it is important that you follow a feeding schedule:
+When growing ferns in containers, you must follow a feeding schedule:

 Since ferns are grown in a mix that drains well and they are watered often, nutrients are washed out of the soil.
 Ferns need to be fed more in spring and summer which is their natural growing season.
 During growth seasons, ferns should be fed monthly.
 Use a formula of roughly 15-5-15 or 20-10-20.
 Check the label to see if the ammonia and nitrogen levels are equal.